RajatRasal/rajatrasal.github.io/_posts/2019-09-05-Import-*-is-a-CRIME-worthy-of-death.md

 1 error
 ```

-The Java compiler handles clashing identifiers by throwing an error and preventing the compilation of the file.
-It seems as if all classes/types found by looking in the packages specified by the ```import``` statements at the top of the file are appended to a global symbol tables by the compiler, then during the semantic analysis stage of the compilation, an error is thrown when the conflicting class names are found in the class files.
-As Java is a compiler language, this bug will luckily never make it to the runtime stage.
+The Java compiler handles clashing identifiers by throwing an error and stopping the compilation of the file.
+It seems as if all classes/types found by looking in the packages specified by the ```import``` statements at the top of the file are appended to a global symbol tables by the compiler, then during the semantic analysis stage of the compilation, an error is thrown when the conflicting class names are detected.
+As Java is a compiled language, this bug will luckily never make it to the runtime stage.

-Even if the on-demand imports don't result in a clash, as the ones above did, they may still increase compile time given that the semantic analyser may have to search through large package structures, especially if the packages have not been converted to jars [^jars].
+Even if the on-demand imports don't result in a clash, as the ones above did, they may still increase compilation times given that the semantic analyser may have to search through large package structures, especially if the packages have not been converted to jars [^jars].
 Although this may not cause a significant time delay for the (re)deployment of an application or result in any latency at runtime, it may slow down CI/CD pipelines and spin up times for Docker containers when testing as your project size gets larger.
 This could be a real nuisance during development.

 [^jars]: Of course all large Java projects should be split up into microservices, with each being packaged into a jar, but seeing as we are looking at bad coding practices I thought the case of not converting packages to jars would be appropriate to mention.